sila0164/GameHex-Editor/GHEX-Language.md

 - ## General Info

-  In GHEX a line is considered an instruction.
+  In GHEX scripts each line is considered 1 instruction.

-  Everything is seperated by spaces (" "), except for the first line.
+  Everything in a line is seperated by spaces (" "), except for the first line.

   All lines start with "@".